srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_5_Lab.md

 #### Task 3: Generate an account-level shared access signature

-1. Within the Remote Desktop session to **az30302a-vm0**, start Internet Explorer, navigate to the [Azure portal](https://portal.azure.com), and sign-in by providing credentials of the user account with the Owner role in the subscription you are using in this lab.
+1. Within the Remote Desktop session to **az30302a-vm0**, start Internet Explorer, navigate to the [Azure portal](https://portal.azure.com), and sign-in into the Azure portal using the providing credentials .

+   >**Note**: You can find the Azure Credentials from the environment details tab.

-1. Navigate to the blade of the newly created storage account, select **Access keys** and review the settings of the target blade.
+1. Navigate to the blade of the newly created storage account**azstoreDeployment-ID**, select **Access keys** and review the settings of the target blade.

    ![](Images/lab5/ex1_task3_step2.png)

     >**Note**: Each storage account has two keys which you can independently regenerate.
 Knowledge of the storage account name and either of the two keys provides full access to the entire storage account.

-1. On the storage account blade, select **Shared access signature** and review the settings of the target blade.
+1. On the storage account blade, select **Shared access signature** under **Settings** and review the settings of the target blade.

 1. On the resulting blade, specify the following settings (leave others with their default values):